-Students will learn to use and analyze spatial data from maps, internet resources and press resources.

-They will have to follow world current debates and events and articulate them with the contents
+Students will learn to use and analyze spatial data from maps, statistical tables, internet resources and press resources.
+They will have to follow world current debates and events and articulate them with the contents developed in class.

-Course objectives:
+Course objectives and learning outcomes: